Skip to main content

 What Is Next

-Now that you have an authenticated user and a registered agent, the next step is to Save a Card so the agent can use it to issue virtual cards.
+Now that you have an authenticated user and a registered agent, the next step is to Save a Card so the agent can be given permission to pay with it.